 - What materials are eligible for collection?The program will collect and dispose of most unusable pesticides.
 Fertilizers, waste oil, paints, and any other non-pesticide material will not be accepted.

 - What should happen to pesticides with a missing label or unknown pesticides?Pesticides with a missing label or unknown pesticides can be accepted into the disposal program.
 In most cases, the hazardous waste contractor can characterize the waste at the collection site.
 Large volumes of an unknown pesticide may require analysis before acceptance into the disposal collection.
 The participant should be reasonably sure that the unknown material is a pesticide, and provide any other information about the material.

-- When and where will there by a collection in my area?The next collection is still to be determined by ODAFF for a future date.
+- When and where will there by a collection in my area?The next collections have been scheduled for April 1, 2021 in Purcell and April 27, 2021 in Claremore by ODAFF.
 Please keep checking this website for future dates and locations.

 - What should be done with leaking containers holding unwanted pesticides?Containers 5 gallon and smaller can be placed in a plastic bucket or Rubbermaid container to be transported.
 If you have containers larger than 5 gallons please contact Charles Luper OSU Pesticide Safety Education Program at (405) 744-5808 for transportation options before moving the containers.

 - What are the steps to participate in the collection program?Dealers are asked to pre-register with Stericycle through the OSU Pesticide Safety Education Program.
 Applicators,homeowners, farmers, and ranchers do not require pre-registration.
 After registration, if required, bring unwanted pesticides safely to one of the collection sites.
 Visit the OSU Pesticide Safety Education Program for information and how to register.